esp/esp-js/ReadMe.md

 ## Event processors subscribing to model changes

-Event processors receive the model along with events by subscribing to `router.getEventObservable(...)`, they should not listen to model changes via `router.getModelObservable(...)`, they are on different sides of the model boundary.
+Event processors receive the model along with events by subscribing to `router.getEventObservable(...)`.
+They should not listen to model changes via `router.getModelObservable(...)`.
+These two concerns are on different sides of the model boundary.
-There is nothing physically stopping this, it's just an anti pattern and should be avoided.
+There is nothing physically stopping this, it is just an anti pattern and should be avoided.

-## Having circular dependencies between models

-If you register 2 models and publish events from one to the other that's fine, however if you then find your self publishing back the other you may see some issues.
-It depends on what you do, you just need to be careful to avoid event reentrancy.

 # Examples

-There is already a a basic example in the src in addition to all the examples in this readme.
+There is already a a basic example in the _src_ in addition to all the examples in this _readme_.
 On the road map is a example that covers each of the below areas in details.
 It will give an idea how you can lay out a complex systems model.
-The example will model a complex GUI screen and cover these topic's:
+The example will model a complex GUI screen and cover these topics:

 + Creating a model
     + Immutability